 Ethics Review

 Research ethics approval was granted by the ethics committee of the Directorate of Research and Postgraduate Studies at Sokoine University of Agriculture.
 Permission to undertake the research was obtained from the vice chancellor of Sokoine University of Agriculture.
-Later, the permit was submitted to the district executive director of Njombe District Council.
-The director introduced the research team to the district medical officer in charge of health issues, who in turn presented the team to the coordinators of Lupembe CTC and Matembwe CTC outreach centres.
+Later, the permit was submitted to the district Executive Director of Njombe District Council, who introduced the research team to the District Medical Officer (DMO), whom in turn presented the team to the coordinators of Lupembe Care and Treatment Clinic (CTC) and Matembwe CTC outreach centres.

-In cooperation with the coordinators of the centres, the researchers were introduced to the clients who were attending the clinic on the days scheduled for data collection.
-The researchers explained the overall objective of the study to the interested clients, explained that participation in the research was voluntary, and emphasized that clients could leave the interview or FGD if they felt uncomfortable.
+In cooperation with the CTC coordinators of the centres, the researchers were introduced to the clients who were attending the clinic on the days scheduled for data collection.
+The researchers explained the overall objective of the study to the interested clients, that participation in the research was voluntary, and emphasized that clients could leave the interview or FGD if they felt uncomfortable.
 Prior to collecting the data, the researchers read the consent forms to the respondents.
 They were informed that the information collected would be kept confidential and that their names would not be recorded.
 Respondents were reassured that the information provided would be used only for the study and shared only with the research team.
 Each respondent was asked to voluntarily agree or disagree to take part in the study before proceeding with the interview or FGD.
 Only respondents who agreed were interviewed or included in the FGDs.

 RESULTS